lorinkoz/django-pgschemas/README.rst

 - Join the discussion at https://gitter.im/django-pgschemas/community.
 - PRs are welcome!
 If you have questions or comments, please use the link above.
-- To run the test suite you can either run ``make`` or ``poetry run dpgs_sandbox/manage.py test tests``.
-The tests for this project live inside a small django project called ``dpgs_sandbox``, database password and database host can be set through the environment variables ``DATABASE_PASSWORD`` and ``DATABASE_HOST``.
+- To run the test suite run ``make`` or ``make coverage``.
+The tests for this project live inside a small django project called ``dpgs_sandbox``.
+Database password and database host can be set through the environment variables ``DATABASE_PASSWORD`` and ``DATABASE_HOST``.

 Help needed!